Source: iMore

 Nintendo Switch Online: Should you buy it?

-For its price, the service is definitely worth it.
+For its price, the base service is definitely worth it.
 While not every game supports cloud saves, there are some solutions for games like Animal Crossing: New Horizons and the various Pokémon games.
 The cloud saves are, in my opinion, the main selling point of the service outside of the obvious online play feature.
 I haven't personally had too many negative experiences with Nintendo's online servers, but for games like Super Smash Bros.
 Ultimate, input lag is a critical issue.

 With the family membership, it's even cheaper if players who know and trust each other get together to pay for the service.
 You pay up to 75% off of the 12-month individual plan if you pay for it as a group.
-If this service costed the same as those offered by other gaming companies, I'd be a bit hesitant.
+If this service was priced the same as those offered by other gaming companies, I'd be a bit hesitant.
 But for $5 to $20 a year?
 Sign me up!